List of Twisted Sister members

 Twisted Sister reunited in 1998 to record "Heroes Are Hard to Find" for the film Strangeland, written and co-produced by Snider.
 The band reformed again to perform live for the first time in 14 years at New York Steel in November 2001, a benefit concert for organisations affected by the September 11 attacks.
 A more permanent reunion followed in 2003, spawning new studio recordings and live releases.
 The band retained the same lineup until March 2015, when Pero died of a heart attack while touring with Adrenaline Mob.
-Following the drummer's death, the band announced that it was to embark on a final tour before breaking up in 2016, enlisting Mike Portnoy to take over for (late)A.J.
+Following the drummer's death, the band announced that it was to embark on a final tour before breaking up in 2016, enlisting Mike Portnoy to take over for (late) A.J.
 Pero.
 The final Twisted Sister show took place on November 12, 2016, in Monterrey, Mexico at the Corona Northside Rock Park Meeting Fest.

-The band reuinted on January 26, 2023 playing a 3 song set for their induction into the Metal Hall of Fame.
+The band reunited on January 26, 2023 playing a 3 song set for their induction into the Metal Hall of Fame.
 The line up consisted of inductees Dee Snider, Jay Jay French and Mark Mendoza with Mike Portnoy filling in for inductee A.J.
 Pero and Keith Robert War filling in for inductee Eddie Ojeda.
+The band is scheduled to reunite again in 2024 for appearances at various Democrat political rallies in the 2024 election season.

+The band announced their reunion in September 2025 for shows in 2026.
+The reunion marks the return of drummer Joey Franco, as well as new bassist Russell Pzütto.
+Mendoza was not included due to 'irreconcilable differences'.